Andy Walls

-Andrew Walls (born 2 September 1993) is a Scottish association footballer who is currently a free agent.
-He previously played for Raith Rovers in Scottish First Division.
+Andrew Walls (born 2 September 1993) is a Scottish former footballer who played for Raith Rovers in the Scottish First Division.

 Career

 Walls earned a full-time contract with Raith Rovers in June 2010 after progressing through the youth sides.
 In September 2011 he was part of a Raith side who won the SFL Reserve League Cup defeating Livingston 2–1 in the final.

 He made his senior debut on 30 July 2011 as a substitute in a 4–1 victory against Montrose in a Scottish League Cup fixture replacing teammate Brian Graham.
 Walls was released by Raith in May 2012.